John Quick (actor): Life

 On 6 April 1790, for his benefit, Quick appeared as Richard III.
 He took the character seriously at the outset, until the laughter of the audience proved irresistible.
 On 14 March 1791 Quick created the part of Cockletop, an antiquary, in O'Keeffe's Modern Antiques, and on 16 April that of Sir George Thunder in his Wild Oats.
 On 18 February 1792 he was the first Silky in Holcroft's Road to Ruin.
 In the August he was at Winchester as Barnaby in Barnaby Brittle and later Colonel Hubbub in Notoriety and Barnaby again at Portsmouth theatre in the September.
-On 2 September he appears as Scrub in The Beaux Strategem with Animal Magnetism as the part of the Doctor at the New Theatre, Windsor.
+On 2 September he appears as Scrub in The Beaux' Stratagem with Animal Magnetism as the part of the Doctor at the New Theatre, Windsor.

 He was the first Solus in Mrs. Inchbald's Every one has his Fault, on 5 February 1794.
 In September 1795 Mr Quick of Covent Garden theatre is arrived at the Hotwells, from Weymouth, in consequence of a violent indisposition.

 On 27 September 1797 he appeared as an eccentric apothecary in the first performance of False Impressions by Cumberland, also appearing was Mrs Davenport.

 He created many further parts in the years that followed.
 On 11 April 1798, for his benefit, he gave a description of the Roman puppet show.
 On 13 April he played his last original part, probably Admiral Delroy, in Cumberland's Eccentric Lover.